-The main goal of this course is to provide students with an overview on the history and culture of contemporary Spain.
+The main goal of this course is to provide students with an overview on the history of contemporary Spain.
 The course will focus on the main historical developments that took place from the late 19th century to the present, that have contributed to the configuration of 21st century Spain.
 For each historical period, the main developments in society, economy, political ideas, and culture will be addressed.
-Additionally, different aspects of Spanish life, and how they have changed, will be analyzed in class in order to better understand the main ideological, political and cultural tendencies in present day Spain.
-A special emphasis will be placed on culture, analyzing different examples of Spanish culture (architecture, art, cinema, etc.) that will help students complete their knowledge of contemporary Spain.

-The teacher will address in class different areas of study, using different media such as Power Point Presentations, newspaper articles, photography, film, historical documents, etc. that will enable students to consolidate their knowledge, and develop their own critical thinking and understanding of the recent history of Spain.
+The teacher will address in class different areas of study, using different media such as Power Point Presentations, photography, film, historical documents, etc. that will enable students to consolidate their knowledge, and develop their own critical thinking and understanding of the recent history of Spain.
 Students will be expected to come prepared to lectures and participate actively in class discussions.